alexjones7268/Portfolio/src/pages/presentations/building-decentralised-applications.md

 ## Thanks for Having Me! :D

 - Big thanks to Sam/Daniel/Paul/Will and Imperial College for having me
-- You can contact me at: Maksym-Portfolio.vercel.app with any questions or just generally to chat
+- You can contact me at: maksym-musii.vercel.app with any questions or just generally to chat

 ???

 A big thanks to Sam/Daniel/Paul/Will for having me.
-You can contact me at: Maksym-Portfolio.vercel.app with any questions or just generally to chat
+You can contact me at: maksym-musii.vercel.app with any questions or just generally to chat